ESSS Defined Benefit Fund

 Do you have enough cover?

-Additional insurance1 is available in the Accumulation Plan.
+Additional insurance* is available in the Accumulation Plan.

 No one knows your ESSS Defined Benefit Fund better than ESSSuper.

 The ESSS Defined Benefit Fund (ESSS DB Fund) is an open fund for operational employees of Victoria's Emergency Services.
-For details about the fund, read the ESSS Defined Benefit Fund PDS (PDF 1MB).
+For details about the fund, read the ESSS Defined Benefit Fund Product Disclosure Statement (PDS), available on our PDS and handbooks page.

 The end benefit for defined benefit funds is calculated differently from an accumulation-style fund.
 As an ESSS DB Fund member, your benefit depends on a number of elements: your salary, age, period of service, contribution rates and full or part-time employment status.